The MagLock Sunglasses Origin Story: Lost + Found

-It all started when Nate, Distil co-founder and lead designer, went to a football game and lost the most expensive pair of sunglasses he’d ever owned.
+It all started when Nate went to a football game and lost the most expensive pair of sunglasses he’d ever owned.
 They were hanging from his t-shirt collar, like they always did—but this time they fell off and were lost.
 Forever.

-That frustration drove him into the workshop with an idea for a simple fix... little did he know, he was making the first-ever prototype of what would one day become our MagLock™ Sunglasses.
+That frustration drove our co-founder (and lead designer) into the Distil workshop with an idea for a simple fix... little did Nate know, he was making the first-ever prototype of what would one day become our MagLock™ Sunglasses.

 The problem-solving sunglasses have strong neodymium magnets hidden in the arms, so the frames *click* and stay on your shirt or bag strap.
 In fact, they stick to anything magnetic (like most fridges, our ModStation, or even a thumbtack), making them less likely to get lost or misplaced.
 That’s why we offer our Worry-Free Guarantee!
 More on that later, back to the story.

 Six years after that fateful football game, our Kickstarter campaign was successfully funded ($100,733 to be exact), and the world met its first flexible, magnetic sunglasses intentionally designed to be hard to lose—and easy to love!
 Because let's face it, neither you nor the planet can afford to consider sunglasses disposable.